milonmaze/privacy-terms-observatory/privacy.microsoft.com/en-us/privacystatement.md

 In carrying out these purposes, we combine data we collect from different contexts (for example, from your use of two Microsoft products) or obtain from third parties to give you a more seamless, consistent, and personalized experience, to make informed business decisions, and for other legitimate purposes.

 Our processing of personal data for these purposes includes both automated and manual (human) methods of processing.
 Our automated methods often are related to and supported by our manual methods.
-For example, our automated methods include artificial intelligence (AI), which we think of as a set of technologies that enable computers to perceive, learn, reason, and assist in decision-making to solve problems in ways that are similar to what people do.
-To build, train, and improve the accuracy of our automated methods of processing (including AI), we manually review some of the predictions and inferences produced by the automated methods against the underlying data from which the predictions and inferences were made.
-For example, we manually review short snippets of voice data that we have taken steps to de-identify to improve our speech recognition technologies.
+For example, to build, train, and improve the accuracy of our automated methods of processing (including artificial intelligence or AI), we manually review some of the predictions and inferences produced by the automated methods against the underlying data from which the predictions and inferences were made.
+For instance, with your permission and for the purpose of improving our speech recognition technologies, we manually review short snippets of voice data that we have taken steps to de-identify.
 This manual review may be conducted by Microsoft employees or vendors who are working on Microsoft’s behalf.

 Learn more
 Top of page